The 2015 Letter to Stakeholders (Year-end) @UniFAU

 - Inner Source Software Development (Maximilian Capraro, project N.N., started 2014-01-01).
 We are investigating how to bring the best practices of open source collaboration to proprietary software development.
-Together with our research partner Black Duck Software, we expect to have a significant impact on the tool landscape for inner source development.
+Together with our research partner Black Duck Software, we are working on new tools for inner source development.

 You can read more about our research concept at http://osr.cs.fau.de/2013/11/27/das-forschungskonzept-der-professur-fur-open-source-software-an-der-friedrich-alexander-universitat/ and about the research areas at http://osr.cs.fau.de/research/projects/.